reactjs/react.dev/content/docs/reference-react-dom-server.md

 #### Options

 - `onShellReady?: () => void` — called when an initial shell is ready to be streamed.
 Start piping into your response here and suspended content blocks will "pop in" via inline `<script>` tags once they are ready.
 - `onShellError?: () => void` — called if an error occurs while rendering the initial shell.
-No bytes will be emitted from the stream and `onShellReady` and other callbacks won’t be called.
+No bytes will be emitted from the stream and `onShellReady` and other callbacks won’t be called, so you can output your own response.
 - `onAllReady?: () => void` — use instead of `onShellReady` to wait for all suspense boundaries to be ready before streaming.
 Start piping into your response here and the entire HTML tree will be outputted in one go.
 - `onError?: (error: mixed) => void` — called if an error occurs during rendering, including from suspended content.
 - `identifierPrefix?: string` — prefix for all generated [`useId()`](https://reactjs.org/docs/hooks-reference.html#useid) values to prevent collisions in multi-root apps.
 Must be the same prefix passed to [`hydrateRoot()`](https://reactjs.org/docs/react-dom-client.html#hydrateroot)